 Homemade Cherry Pie Filling

-- ½ to 1 cup sugar use the lower amount for sweet cherries and the higher amount for sour cherries
+- ½ to 1 cup granulated sugar (use the lower amount for sweet cherries and the higher amount for sour cherries)

 - 4 Tablespoons cornstarch